GNS3/dynamips/README.md

 - uuid-dev
 - libpcap0.8-dev

+On Redhat based systems (CentOS, Fedora etc) the following build dependencies are required and can be installed using yum:
+- elfutils-libelf-devel
+- libuuid-devel
+- libpcap-devel

 Similar packages should be available for most distributions, consult your distributions package list to find them.